dimitri-yatsenko/datajoint-tutorial/algebra/algebra.md

 Here *common attributes* are those that have the same names in both tuples.
 It is usually assumed that the common attributes are of compatible data types to allow equality comparisons.

+Another way to phrase the same definition is
+> Two tuples *match* when they have no common attributes whose values differ.

-It may be conceptually convenient to imagine that relations have an additional attribute, `omega` whose domain comprises only one value, $\omega$.
+It may be conceptually convenient to imagine that all relations always have an additional invisible attribute, `omega` whose domain comprises only one value, 1.
 Then the definition of matching tuples is simplified:

 > Two tuples *match* when their common attributes contain the same values.